yeojz/metalsmith-react-templates/README.md

 The solution is to use a higher-order component (HOC) so that the inline css is rendered when `metalsmith` runs.
 See [this issue and solution](https://github.com/callemall/material-ui/issues/6822).

+### Using the hydrator

+Using a custom hydrator allows you to control how the data generated via the `strategy` is applied on a file.
+By default, the integrated hydrator only puts the generated React markup in the `contents` attribute of the file.
+But there are cases where your React code might generate more than just content markup, for example when using [React Helmet](https://github.com/nfl/react-helmet).

+By using a custom strategy and a custom hydrator, you can add additional properties on the processed files and then do whatever you want with it, like render them in your base template or use them in other metalsmith plugins.

+[Here is an example](https://gist.github.com/Leimi/b62975a28b202fb6919fa7feb7688f5b) of a custom strategy and hydrator used to make React Helmet work.

 ## Options

 All parameters are optional.